Travel Medical Insurance for Canadian Snowbirds and Seniors

 Generally, pre-existing condition means a medical condition that existed before your departure date (heart condition, lung condition, high blood pressure, diabetes, etc.).
 If you want to have coverage for your pre-existing condition, please make sure that this condition is stable in terms of the policy you want to apply for.

-Most travel medical insurance policies cover emergency medical expenses relating to a pre-existing medical condition, if this condition has remained STABLE during certain period of time before the effective date as stated in the policy wording.
-Stability period may vary from 90 days to 365 days and may depend on the applicant's age and rate category as determined on the medical questionnaire.
+Most travel medical insurance policies cover emergency medical expenses relating to a pre-existing medical condition, if this condition has remained STABLE during a certain period of time before the effective date as stated in the policy wording.
+Standard stability period may vary from 90 days to 365 days and may depend on the applicant's age and rate category as determined on the medical questionnaire.
+If your medical condition does not meet the stability requirements within a stability period stated in the policy, this condition is considered unstable and will be excluded from the policy (not covered).

 Pre-existing condition exclusion applies to each condition separately whether it is mentioned in the medical questionnaire or not.
 You may have a few pre-existing medical conditions : only a condition that meets the stability requirements stated in policy will be covered in the event of an emergency relating to this condition.